gvnadir/PwshUtils.WinRun/README.md

 ## 📜 License

-MIT License — do what you want, just don’t blame me 😉
+MIT License — free to use, modify, and share 😎.